Pope Francis hosts NBA players after season defined by social justice activism

 Brown and Korver were members last season of the Milwaukee Bucks, who triggered a protest that spilled across the league — and then into other sports — when the team decided to sit out a postseason game after the police killing of Jacob Blake in Kenosha, Wis.
 Brown has also been outspoken about his own encounter with police, a 2018 late-night incident outside a Walgreens pharmacy in which he was Tasered after parking illegally across two handicapped spots.
 He recently agreed to a $750,000 lawsuit settlement with the Milwaukee police.

-“We are extremely honored to have had this opportunity to come to the Vatican and share our experiences with Pope Francis,” Korver said in the players’ association statement.
+“We are extremely honored to have had this opportunity to come to the Vatican and share our experiences with Pope Francis,” Korver said in the players association statement.
 “His openness and eagerness to discuss these issues was inspiring and a reminder that our work has had a global impact and must continue moving forward.”

 The executive director of the players’ union, Michele Roberts, said the meeting “validates” the power of the players’ voices.